BasementEngineering/MiniKenterprise/README.md

 Every variant share the same type of brain and the same code and user interface.
 What differs is the size, the motors and the energy source.

 This little guide focusses on my "Version 1".
-This version was built especcially for a student workshop, with parts that can be purchased from german suppliers.
+This version was built especially for a student workshop, with parts that can be purchased from german suppliers.

 Here is a little overview of the other versions in the repository: